A list of AWS networking services cloud users should know

 This service monitors Amazon EC2 instance health to ensure traffic is routed to properly working instances.
 Developers can route traffic via a public, internet-facing load balancer or through an internal load balancer for network security purposes.

-Network Load Balancer is built for load balancing traffic that requires high performance and low latency, including TCP, User Datagram Protocol and Transport Layer Security traffic.
+- Network Load Balancer.
+Best for network/transport protocols load balancing.
+It is built for load balancing traffic that requires high performance and low latency, including TCP, User Datagram Protocol and Transport Layer Security traffic.
 Network Load Balancer operates at a Layer 4 connection level.

 Amazon Route 53

-Route 53 is IPv6 compliant and supports various routing types, such as geo-DNS, weighted round robin and latency-based routing.
-The Amazon Route 53 Traffic Flow feature provides a GUI for AWS cloud users to define policies for how end-user traffic is routed to applications.
-Route 53 also offers DNS failover, domain name registration and DNS health checks to monitor resources.
+Route 53 supports various routing types, such as geo-DNS, weighted round robin and latency-based routing.
+The Amazon Route 53 has a traffic flow feature that provide a visual editor that helps users create and maintain records in large and complex configurations as well as define policies for how end-user traffic is routed to applications.

 Amazon CloudFront

 Amazon CloudFront is AWS' native content delivery network (CDN) service.
-Organizations use CloudFront to distribute content -- such as HTML and image files -- to end users at high throughput with low latency.
+Organizations use CloudFront to quickly distribute both static and dynamic content.
 The CDN routes each request through the AWS network and to the nearest edge location to provide the fastest delivery path to end users.
-CloudFront also reduces the number of networks that a user's request passes through in the content delivery process.
+CloudFront also reduces the number of networks a user's request passes through in the content delivery process.

-AWS Direct Connect provides a private connection between a customer's on-premises data center and the AWS cloud without using the public internet.
+AWS Direct Connect provides a private connection between a customer's on-premises data center and the cloud without using the public internet.
 This Amazon networking service uses an Ethernet cable to connect an organization's internal workloads to one of AWS' Direct Connect locations.
+Its offers connection speeds from 50 Mbps to 100 Gbps.

 This connection creates multiple virtual interfaces to Amazon's publicly accessible cloud services or to private resources hosted on AWS.
 Users can access private and public resources with the same connection while maintaining network separation between the two environments.
 AWS Direct Connect is particularly useful for organizations with strict governance and compliance rules that require private connectivity.